Email FacebookTwitterMenu burgerClose thin

 Share

 While it may be tempting to save some money and plan your estate by yourself, it may not be a good idea.
-Estate planning is full of small details that the average person just doesn’t know about, but someone trained in estate planning will.
-For this reason, it almost always makes sense to get professional help from a lawyer or financial advisor for all your estate planning needs — otherwise, you could make some costly mistakes.
-While everyone can benefit from estate planning, DIY estate planning is an especially bad idea if the estate in question is going to be worth more than the estate tax exemption, which sat at $13.61 million in 2024 and has risen to $13.99 million for 2025.
+Estate planning is full of small details that the average person may not know about, but someone trained in estate planning will.
+For this reason, it may make sense to get professional help from a lawyer or financial advisor when planning your estate.
+Otherwise, you could make some costly mistakes.
+While everyone can benefit from estate planning, DIY estate planning is an especially bad idea if the estate in question is going to be worth more than the estate tax exemption, which is $15 million in 2026.

 What Is an Estate Plan?

 The first thing to know about estate planning is that there isn’t a single document known as an “estate plan.”
-Rather, an estate plan is an idea of what you want to happen to your money and other assets after you die, and it is made up of a collection of documents that create the legal directives needed for those wishes to be carried out.
+Rather, an estate plan is a framework of what you want to happen to your money and other assets after you die, and it is made up of a collection of documents that create the legal directives needed for those wishes to be carried out.

 Many of these documents take a bit of know-how to get right.
 They often vary based on the state you’re living in, and getting the details right is important.
-If you don’t know what you’re doing, there stands a good chance you’ll mess something up and leave a lot of issues for your family to clean up after you are gone.
+If you don’t know what you’re doing, you may make a costly mistake and create serious issues for your family to sort out when you’re gone.

 Elements of an Estate Plan